alexmojaki/instant_api/README.md

 The response will be a complete JSON-RPC response as if you had made a full JSON-RPC request.
 In particular it will either have a `result` or an `error` key.

-`instant_api` and `instant_client` use [`datafunctions`](https://github.com/alexmojaki/datafunctions) under the hood (which in turn uses [`marshmallow`](https://marshmallow.readthedocs.io/)) to transparently handle conversion between JSON and Python classes on both ends.
-All this means you can focus on writing 'normal' Python and worry less about the communication details.
-The Swagger UI is provided by [Flasgger](https://github.com/flasgger/flasgger), and the protocol is handled by the [json-rpc](https://github.com/pavlov99/json-rpc) library.

-Because other libraries do so much of the work, `instant_api` itself is a very small library, essentially contained in [one little file](https://github.com/alexmojaki/instant_api/blob/master/instant_api/instant_api.py).
-You can probably read the source code pretty easily and adapt it to your needs.

-## Configuration and other details

-### Class parameters
+### HTTP status codes

+The central JSON-RPC endpoint will always (unless a request is not authenticated, [see below](#authentication)) return the code HTTP status code 200 (OK), even if there's an error, as standard clients expect that.

+Since the method paths are not quite JSON-RPC, they may return a different code in case of errors.
+In particular an invalid request will lead to a 400 and an unhandled error inside a method will cause a 500.

+If you [raise an `InstantError`](#handling-errors) inside a method, you can give it an `http_code`, e.g. `raise InstantError(..., http_code=404)`.
+This will become the HTTP status code *only if the method was called by the method path, not the JSON-RPC endpoint*.

+## Global API configuration

 The `InstantAPI` class requires a Flask app and has the following optional keyword-only parameters:

 - `path` is a string (default `'/api/'`) which is the endpoint that will be added to the app for the JSON RPC.
 This is where requests will be POSTed.
-There will also be a path for each method based on the function name, e.g. `/api/scale` and `/api/translate`, but these all behave identically (in particular the body must still specify a `"method"` key) and are only there to make the Swagger UI usable.
+There will also be a path for each method based on the function name, e.g. `/api/scale` and `/api/translate` - see [Using method paths instead of JSON-RPC](#using-method-paths-instead-of-json-rpc).
-- `swagger_kwargs` is a dictionary (default empty) of keyword arguments to pass to the [`flasgger.Swagger`](https://github.com/flasgger/flasgger#externally-loading-swagger-ui-and-jquery-jscss) constructor that is called with the app.
+- `swagger_kwargs` is a dictionary (default empty) of keyword arguments to pass to the `flasgger.Swagger` constructor that is called with the app.
+For example, you can customise the Swagger UI by [passing a dictionary to `config`](https://github.com/flasgger/flasgger#customize-default-configurations).

-### Errors
+## Handling errors

 When the server encounters an error, the response will contain an `error` key (instead of a `result`) with an object containing `code`, `data`, and `message`.
 For example, if a method is given invalid parameters, the details of the error (either a `TypeError` or a marshmallow `ValidationError`) will be included in the response.
 The error code will be `-32602`.
 The response JSON looks like this: